-Did you know that there is a trend to move from planning out an entire year to only looking at 13 weeks at a time?
+Did you know that there is a trend to move from planning out an entire year in your day planner to only looking at 13 weeks at a time?

 Which is why when I purchased a Self Journal I was shocked to find out that it only ran for 13 weeks.
 You know what I discovered after diving in and using it?
 13 weeks is a much better length of time for a planner than a year.